About safeguarding in Cumbria

 Working together to safeguard children

-Cumbria Safeguarding Children's partnership has published the following briefing on working together to safeguard children and they recommend that professionals use the resources within the briefing with the children, young people and families that they work with, as appropriate.
+The Cumbria Safeguarding Children's partnership which is now two partnerships which are Cumberland and Westmorland and Furness, published the following briefing on working together to safeguard children and they recommend that professionals use the resources within the briefing with the children, young people and families that they work with, as appropriate.

 https://content.govdelivery.com/accounts/UKCUMBERLAND/bulletins/3dffb4c